youngwolf-project/ascs/README.md

 Call `connector::send_msg` when you have messages need to send.</br>
 Directory structure:
 -
-All source codes are placed in directory `include/ascs/`, demos are placed in directory `samples`, documents are placed in directory `doc`.</br>
+All source codes are placed in directory `include/ascs/`, demos are placed in directory `examples`, documents are placed in directory `doc`.</br>
 Demos:
 -
 ###echo_server: